 To further enhance this professional development learning, next take the ‘for credit’ option by completing all four modules and all their assessment requirements; the learning consolidation workshop; and, the final work based project.
 This ‘for credit’ option is taken as a Bridging Program and guarantees entry in to any LH Martin Institute Graduate Certificate (GC) course with advanced standing for the 25 credit points, which is half of the 50 credit point GC.

-Enrolment / Delivery
+Enrollment / Delivery

 |Module 1: Developing and Managing Yourself (9 weeks)|

-Enrollments for 2018 are now closed.
+Enrollments are currently closed.

 |Module 2: Managing and Developing Others (9 weeks)|